bowang-lab/JSC/README.md

 # nnUNetCLS

-nnUNetCLS is a Python-based project that extends the nnUNet framework with joint segmentation and classification capabilities.
+nnSegClass is a Python-based project that extends the nnUNet framework with joint segmentation and classification capabilities.
 It combines the power of nnUNet's segmentation architecture with multi-class classification, making it ideal for medical imaging tasks that require both pixel-level segmentation and image-level classification predictions.

 ## Features